hyperonym/basaran/README.md

 #### OpenAI Client Library

-If your application uses [client libraries](https://github.com/openai/openai-python) provided by OpenAI, you only need to modify the `OPENAI_API_BASE` environment variable to Basaran's corresponding endpoint:
+If your application uses [client libraries](https://github.com/openai/openai-python) provided by OpenAI, you only need to modify the `OPENAI_API_BASE` environment variable to match Basaran's endpoint:

 ```bash
 OPENAI_API_BASE="http://127.0.0.1/v1" python your_app.py